 Character and reputation

 Does one parent suffer from substance abuse?
 Is there a history of abuse?
 Are they known around town for specific unsavory engagements such as selling drugs?
 Have they committed or been convicted of any crimes, including white-collar crimes like tax fraud or evasion?
 Has the parent lied to the court?
-Do they post inappropriate or slanderous material online?
+Do they post inappropriate or defamatory material online?

 Custody agreement

 Is a custody agreement already in place?
 If so, how has it worked out?
 Have both parents adhered to the terms of the agreement?
 Are they able to work together efficiently and amicably?
-Are they both doing what is best for the child and providing them with a stable, loving environment?
+Are they both doing what is best for the child and providing a stable, loving environment?

 Ability to maintain family relationships